Epic Strategies for Building Self-Esteem in Tweens

 Active listening involves more than just hearing their words; it’s about engaging with their thoughts, feelings, and experiences without judgment or immediate advice.
 This approach helps tweens feel valued and understood.

-When parents listen in this manner, they not only strengthen their bond with their child but also reinforce the child's sense of self-worth.
-By showing genuine interest in their lives and reflecting their feelings back to them, parents can create a safe space where tweens feel comfortable expressing themselves.
+When parents listen in this manner, they not only strengthen their bond with their child but also reinforce the child’s sense of self-worth.
+By showing genuine interest in their lives and reflecting their feelings to them, parents can create a safe space where tweens feel comfortable expressing themselves.

 This nurturing environment is pivotal in building their self-esteem and resilience, preparing them for the challenges they may face.

-Encourage Additional Sources of Support Through networking
+Encourage Self-Esteem Building Support Through networking

 While parental support is indispensable, tweens also benefit greatly from having a diverse network of supportive relationships.
 Encouraging your tween to develop meaningful connections with adults outside the family, such as teachers, coaches, or mentors, can significantly boost their self-esteem.

 These additional sources of support offer different perspectives and can provide guidance and validation that complements what parents provide.
-It's also beneficial for tweens to have positive peer relationships.
-These connections help them learn social skills, experience a sense of belonging, and gain confidence in their ability to interact with others.
+It’s also beneficial for tweens to have positive peer relationships.

 Let Them Fail Often